MaastrichtU-Library/data-science-bootcamp/README.md

 ![](img/bootcamp.png)

-######*The following examples and implementations are not general Data Science rather financial use cases.*
+*The following examples and implementations are not general Data Science rather financial use cases.*

 ---
 ### Bootcamp Goals
-● Introduce the basics of the python programming environment such as functions, reading and manipulating CSV files, and the NumPy library.
+* Introduce the basics of the python programming environment such as functions, reading and manipulating CSV files, and the NumPy library.
-● Introduce data manipulation techniques using pandas data science library.
+* Introduce data manipulation techniques using pandas data science library.
-● Introduce the abstraction of the Series and DataFrame as the central data structures for data analysis.
+* Introduce the abstraction of the Series and DataFrame as the central data structures for data analysis.
-● Develop a general understanding of data formats and representations.
+* Develop a general understanding of data formats and representations.
-● Get an overview of some python visualization packages.
+* Get an overview of some python visualization packages.
-● Learn how to perform a data science pipeline and their best use cases.
+* Learn how to perform a data science pipeline and their best use cases.

 ### Quick Access to the Notebooks
 [1.
 Data Science with Python](https://nbviewer.jupyter.org/github/pedrohserrano/data-science-bootcamp/blob/master/notebooks/1%20-%20Intro%20DS%20with%20Python.ipynb)